AndreaPontrandolfo/sheriff/README.md

   - [Testing library](https://github.com/testing-library/eslint-plugin-testing-library) ➜ I believe [testing library](https://github.com/testing-library) is one of the least efficient ways to test UIs.
 In most codebases it does more harm than good.
 You can use [Storybook](https://github.com/storybookjs/storybook) to test and develop components in isolation.
 - Is Sheriff compatible with "X"?
   - [Vite](https://vitejs.dev/) ➜ Yes.
+  - [Next.js](https://github.com/vercel/next.js) ➜ Yes.
+Sheriff has explicit support for Next.js.
+You can enable it in the Sheriff config options.
   - [CRA](https://create-react-app.dev/) ➜ Yes.
 Just add this line to your `.env` file:
     ```
     DISABLE_ESLINT_PLUGIN=true